Max Santiago Bio

 In 2005, he served as a Special Officer of the Louisiana State Police (LSP) and as California Governor Arnold Schwarzenegger’s representative to the LSP and Louisiana Governor Kathleen Blanco during emergency operations in the New Orleans region where he oversaw search and rescue and law enforcement operations.

 Senior Director Santiago earned a Bachelor of Science degree in Criminal Justice, Law Enforcement Management and Investigation from California State University, Sacramento.
 He is a graduate of the FBI National Academy and FBI Law Enforcement Executive Development Seminar, Quantico, Virginia, and the Law Enforcement Command College of the California Commission on Peace Officer Standards and Training.
-He served as the 2015 President of the California Chapter of the FBI National Academy Associates.
+He served as the 2015 President of the California Chapter of the FBI National Academy Associates, and currently serves on the Executive Board as the California Chapter Secretary working closely with the FBINAA National Office and his peers internationally.

-Senior Director Santiago is a member of the International Association of Chiefs of Police (IACP), Police Executive Research Forum (PERF), FBI National Academy Associates (FBINAA), FBI Law Enforcement Executive Development Association (FBI LEEDA), California Peace Officers Association (CPOA), and a lifetime member of the California Association of Highway Patrolmen.
+Senior Director Santiago is a member of the International Association of Chiefs of Police (IACP), Police Executive Research Forum (PERF), FBI National Academy Associates (FBINAA), FBI National Executive Institute Associates (FBI NEIA), and California Peace Officers Association (CPOA).
+He is also a lifetime member of the California Association of Highway Patrolmen and FBI Law Enforcement Executive Development Association (FBI LEEDA).

 Senior Director Santiago is an author and law enforcement trainer on topics ranging from automated speed enforcement technology, emergency incident planning and operations, tactical operations, law enforcement auditing and conducting law enforcement investigations.
 He is currently working on attaining Certified eCommerce Fraud Investigator and Certified Cyber Investigative Expert certification from the McAfee Institute.
-He has received numerous awards and recognition for his service from FBI Director Robert Mueller, California Governor Edmund Brown Jr., Major General David Baldwin of the California National Guard, the California Legislature and the CHP.
+He has received numerous awards and recognition for his service from retired FBI Director Robert Mueller; former California Governor Edmund Brown Jr.; Major General David Baldwin, Adjutant General of the California National Guard; the California Legislature, and the CHP.